* Deadline for nominations 12 February 2017 *

-Considering this complex situation, our conference aims to create a platform to:
+Considering that radicalisation and, even more, de-radicalisation are extremely complex topics, our conference aims to create a platform to:

-The conference programme will combine debates, workshops, sharing of experiences and local situations, simulations, political cafés and many other methods for learning from practical experience.
+The conference programme will combine debates, workshops, sharing of experiences, political cafes and many other methods for learning from practical experience.

 What is UNITED?

 UNITED for Intercultural Action is the European network against nationalism, racism, fascism and in support of migrants, refugees and minorities.
 Together with over 550 supporter organisations all around Europe, ranging from local grassroots associations to national and international NGOs, UNITED coordinates campaigns, organises conferences, takes part in projects, produces publications and undertakes advocacy work to protest against discrimination and promote our shared vision for a diverse and inclusive society.